 Instructions

-- In a medium bowl, blend cream cheese with an electric mixer until smooth.
-Add in the sour cream and taco seasoning and blend until smooth.
+- Blend cream cheese with an electric mixer in a medium bowl until smooth.
+Add the sour cream and taco seasoning and blend until smooth.

 - Spread cream cheese mixture in a shallow serving dish.

-- Top with layers of green onion, bell pepper, lettuce, tomato, and grated cheese over top.
+- Layer the taco dip with layers of green onion, bell pepper, lettuce, tomato, and grated cheese.

-- Serve with gluten-free tortilla chips or gluten-free crackers.
+- Serve with gluten-free tortilla chips or gluten-free crackers and enjoy!

 Video